neobasic/.github/README.md

-# .github
+# :octocat: .github

-Default organization files for the United Sapiens initiative on GitHub.
+Default community health/policy files for the @neobasic organization on GitHub.

 ## How To Include New Translation